+See a GP right away if you notice any changes in your breasts between appointments.
 Do not wait until your next screening appointment.

 Before your appointment

-You’ll get a letter explaining the breast cancer screening service.
-We will invite you to join the BreastCheck programme.
-You don’t need to reply to the letter.
+We will send you a letter inviting you to join the BreastCheck programme.
+You do not have to reply to the letter.

 - had a mammogram recently